elendiastarman/Minkolang/README.md

 ##Loops

-All loops have their own stack, which may have any number of items from the parent stack (either the main program or a parent loop).
+All loops have their own stack, which may have any number of elements from the parent stack (either the main program or a parent loop).
 Now, very interestingly, the loop's closing brace can be anywhere.
 When a closing brace is reached, the program counter is relocated to the opening brace and the direction is reset to what it was when the loop was entered.

 ###Types of loops: